adrifloresm/DataChallenge/README.md

 # DataChallenge

 I completed a data challenge for Flock with a 2 hr limit, in this repository you will find my files for this challenge.
-In this post I will walk your through the challenge.
+In this post I will walk you through the challenge.

 ___
 ## Question 1